MHShetty/notifier_plugin/README.md

 Also, it might be worth reading the [special case of Notifier extends Iterable\<Notifier>](#the-special-case-of-notifier-extends-iterablenotifier) used in this plugin.

-## Concepts used while writing the Notifier class
+## Concepts used while writing classes to implement different Notifiers

-A `Notifier` is a simple object that maintains and notifies a set of listeners, whenever they are asked to do so.
-One can attach a Notifier to another Notifier, listen to the notification events of another Notifier, or even poll a Notifier for over a fixed duration or for fixed number of times.

 ### Instantiating a Notifier